MathieuNlp/Sam_LoRA/README.md

 *Processor transformation applied to image and prompt*

 # Metrics
 I used the Dice Loss to compute the results on the test set.
-By computing the dice loss, we have access to the dice coefficient by doing Dice coeff = 1 - Dice Loss.
+By computing the dice loss, we have access to the Dice similarity coefficient (DSC) by doing: Dice coeff = 1 - Dice Loss.

-Thus the lower the dice loss the better the model will perform.
+The dice coefficient gauge the similarity of 2 samples.
+It is calculated from precision and call (similar to F1-score).

-The loss is documented on this website: https://docs.monai.io/en/stable/losses.html
+The loss is documented on this website: [Dice loss](https://docs.monai.io/en/stable/losses.html)

+# Model selection

 ## Poetry
 All the dependecies are managed with poetry.